 Examples of the above cause many more issues than they should in today’s marketplace.
 Whilst it is true fashion companies need operating capital, perhaps it’s time for a new model that emphasizes brand longevity over quick profit.

 Nancy is an avid speaker, writer and educator.
-She has been quoted in many articles over the years and here imparts knowledge based on projects undertaken and current practices.
+She has been quoted in numerous articles over the years and here imparts knowledge based on projects undertaken and current practices.